airbytehq/airbyte/docs/integrations/sources/harvest.md

 ### Performance considerations

-Harvest connector has rate limitations.
-See [rate limitations](https://help.getharvest.com/api-v2/introduction/overview/general/#rate-limiting) docs.
+The Harvest connector will gracefully handle rate limits.
+For more information, see [the Harvest docs for rate limitations](https://help.getharvest.com/api-v2/introduction/overview/general/#rate-limiting).

 ## Getting started